MakiOmar/WooCommerce-by-Laravel/README.md

 A powerful Laravel package that provides a clean and efficient dashboard for managing WooCommerce orders.
 This package is designed to work seamlessly with your existing WooCommerce installation while providing enhanced performance and functionality.

+## ⚠️ IMPORTANT: Required Database Configuration

+**Before using this package, you MUST configure the WooCommerce database connection in your Laravel application.
+This is a critical step that cannot be skipped.**

+**If you encounter "Undefined array key driver" errors, it means you haven't properly configured the database connection.**

+**See the [Database Connection Configuration](#-critical-database-connection-configuration) section below for detailed instructions.**

 ## Features

 - 🚀 High-performance order management with Eloquent ORM